je-wi/DCO_CBE-manifest-v3/README.md

 As for PDF, only in the form of XML with Base64 encoded string.

 ### Stop downloading
+Does exactly what it claims to do.

 ### Resume downloading
+The automatic download can be interrupted when the window or tab lose focus and no interaction happens.
+The API Reference for Manifest Version 3 recommends working with chrome.alarms to schedule code to run periodically or at a specified time in the future.

 ## Options
 * Journal URL